-Just imagine waking up one morning, turning on your computer, typing in your blog URL and boom, nothing comes up.
+Just imagine waking up one morning, turning on your computer, type in your blog URL and boom, nothing comes up.
 You constantly hit the refresh button hoping that it’s just a glitch and that your website will quickly load without fault.

 But then yet again, nothing happens.